 Super Mario Galaxy

-Since dating my boyfriend, he’s introduced me to playing video games.
+My boyfriend has introduced me to playing video games.
 Currently, we are playing Super Mario Galaxy 2 on the Wii U, and its super fun despite me struggling with the numb chuck remote at times.
 It’s an activity that has made us closer, and better as a couple.

 How Do Video Games Affect Me Emotionally?

-It got me thinking about how playing video games affected my emotions, thoughts, actions, etc. Since Mario Galaxy is rated E for everyone, there were no negative effects, except frustration when chasing a white bunny on an icy planet.
+It got me thinking about how playing video games affected my emotions, thoughts, actions, etc. Since Mario Galaxy is rated E for everyone, there were no adverse effects, except frustration when chasing a white bunny on an icy planet.

 Are Video Games As Bad as They Seem?